JuliaSymbolics/Metatheory.jl/ARCHITECTURE.md

 # Code Structure

 `src/`: Source Code for Metatheory.jl
+- `Rules`: This module contains core definition for rewrite rules and patterns
+  - `patterns.jl`: Pattern type definitions for various pattern matching backends.
+  - `patterns_syntax.jl`: Julia expressions to Patterns and pretty-printing patterns.
+  - `rule_types.jl`: Definition of `Rule` subtypes for rewrite rules.
+  - `rule_dsl.jl`: Surface DSL for defining rules.
+  - `rule_cache.jl`: Contains definition of global dynamic rule function cache.
 - `TermInterface.jl`: Definition of the interface for using custom term types in Metatheory.
 Implementation for `Expr` and fallback.
-- `rule.jl`: Definition of `Rule` type for rewrite rules.
-Utility functions and macros for handling rules.
-Contains definition of global dynamic rule function cache.
 - `rgf.jl`: Utility functions for handling and generating Runtime Generated Functions
 - `EGraphs/`: Code for the e-graphs rewriting backend.
 See [egg paper](https://dl.acm.org/doi/pdf/10.1145/3434304) for an high level overview.
   - `enode.jl`: Definition of `ENode` type, constructors